leapcode/leap_cli/README.md

 About LEAP command line interface
 =================================

 This gem installs an executable 'leap' that allows you to manage servers using the leap platform.
+You can read about the [platform on-line](https://leap.se).

 Installation
 =================================